-Incredible Hulk Coaster[®] MARVEL SUPER HERO ISLAND[®] Super heros and villains from the Marvel Comics' stable of characters are the inspiration behind this Island's four main attractions.
-Arguably the best coaster in Florida, the Incredible Hulk Coaster[®] is a green leviathan that accelerates from zero to 40 mph (64 km/h) in just two seconds.
-Riders are taken 110 ft (33.5 m) in the air, turned upside down, and sent plummeting down a terrifying 105ft (32-m) drop.
-With seven inversions and two drops into deep watery trenches, this stimulating ride is guaranteed to leave you breathless.
-Highly advanced 3-D film technology, spectacular special effects, and motion simulated action makes the Amazing Adventures of Spider-Man[®] one of the most sought-after rides at the park.
-Guests are cast into a battle between Spiderman and villains, as the super hero leaps from tall buildings, saving damsels in distress and others A scarv 400-ft (122-m) simulated free fall is the highlight of this exciting, edge-of-your-seat ride.
-Doctor Doom's Fearfall[®] catapults its riders high into the air before plunging them down a 150-ft (46-m) fall.
+Incredible Hulk Coaster® MARVEL SUPER HERO ISLAND® Super heros and villains from the Marvel Comics' stable of characters are the inspiration behind this Island's four main attractions.
+Arguably the best coaster in Florida, the Incredible Hulk Coaster® is a green leviathan that accelerates from zero to 40 mph (64 km/h) in just two seconds.
+Riders are taken 110 ft (33.5 m) in the air, turned upside down, and sent plumeting down a terrifying 105-ft (32-m) drop.
+With seven inversions and one drop, then a trip under a bridge, this stimulating ride is guaranteed to leave you breathless.
+Highly advanced 3-D film technology, spectacular special effects, and motion simulated action makes the Amazing Adventures of Spider-Man® one of the most sought-after rides at the park.
+Guests are cast into a battle between Spiderman and villains, as the super hero leaps from tall buildings. saving guests from the villains A scarv 400-ft (122-m) simulated free fall is the highlight of this exciting. edge-of-vour-seat ride.
+Doctor Doom's Fearfall® catapults its riders high into the air before plunging them down a 150-ft (46-m) fall.
 The ride also offers a great view of the entire park.
 Storm Force Accelatron® is a more intense version of the Mad Tea Party ride (see p39) at Disney.
 TOON LAGOON® Favorite cartoon characters come to life against this Island's colorful backdrop.
-The Comic Strip Lane, at the entrance, is lined with life-size TOP 5 RIDES - 1 AMAZING ADVENTURES OF SPIDER-MAN[®] - INCREDIBLE HULK COASTER[®] - 3 DUELING DRAGONS[®] - POPEYE & BLUTO'S BILGE-RAT BARGES[®] - 5 JURASSIC PARK RIVER ADVENTURE images of toons such as Betty Boop, Olive Oyl, and Beetle Bailey; the island also hosts scheduled performances of the fun-filled Toon Lagoon Beach Bash.
-Based on the Rocky and Bullwinkle cartoons, Dudley Do-Right's Ripsaw Falls[®] is a thoroughly drenching and enjoyable flume ride.
+The Comic Strip Lane, at the entrance, is lined with life-size TOP 5 RIDES - 1 AMAZING ADVENTURES OF SPIDER-MAN® - 2 INCREDIBLE HULK - 3 DUELING DRAGONS® - 4 POPEYE & BLUTO'S BILGE-RAT BARGES® - (5) JURASSIC PARK RIVER ADVENTURE images of toons such as Betty Boop, Olive Oyl, and Beetle Bailey.
+Based on the Rocky and Bullwinkle cartoons, Dudley Do-Right's Ripsaw Falls® is a thoroughly drenching and enjoyable flume ride.
 Be prepared for the 15-ft (4.5-m) dive into a deep lagoon.
-Popeye & Bluto's Bilge-Rat Barges[®] is a whitewater raft ride where visitors are squirted and splashed by water guns fired from the nearby shores and playgrounds.
-Children love exploring Me Ship, The Olive, a play area with bells, organs, ladders, tunnels, and whistles.
+Popeye & Bluto's Bilge-Rat Barges[®] is a whitewater raft ride where visitors help Popeye save Olive Oyl from Bluto, and are squirted and splashed by water guns fired from the nearby shores and playgrounds.
+Children love exploring Me Ship, The Olive, a three-level, interactive play area with bells, organs, ladders, tunnels, and whistles.
 The ship also overlooks the raft ride and offers water cannons to soak riders below.

+JURASSIC PARK®

-JURASSIC PARK® Step into a lush, tropical, and jungle-like setting as you enter this Island, where all the attractions are based on the Jurassic Park films.
+Step into a lush, tropical, and jungle-like setting as you enter this Island, where all the attractions are based on the Jurassic Park films.

 The Jurassic Park River

-Fantastic special effects at the Amazing Adventures of Spider-Man[®] Tourists flocking to the entrance of Universal Studios Florida
+Fantastic special effects at the Amazing Adventures of Spider-Man®